-- Establish the rules for the economic and financial management of the Bank, decide on transactions with the customers and resolve the cases not specified in such rules. - Determine the characteristics and conditions of the Bank transactions and fix the interest rates, discounts, commissions and terms therefor. - Prepare and approve the annual budget, its readjustments and the plan of action of the Bank, submitting them to the Ministry of Economy (Subsection deleted by Art.
-41 of Law No. 22602 of General Budget for Year 1982). - Establish the regime of contracts, bonus and donations to be followed by the Bank. - Establish the functional organization of the Bank and issue the internal rules, as well as the administrative and accounting regulations. - Create and close branches, agencies, offices, and any other kind of representative offices in the country and abroad according to the provisions of Art.
+- Establish the rules for the economic and financial management of the Bank, decide on transactions with the customers and resolve the cases not specified in such rules. - Determine the characteristics and conditions of the Bank transactions and fix the interest rates, discounts, commissions and terms therefor. - Prepare and approve the annual budget, its readjustments and the plan of action of the Bank, submitting them to the Ministry of Economy for acknowledgment (Subsection repealed by Art.
+41 of Law No. 22602 of General Budget for Fiscal Year 1982). - Establish the regime of recruitments, subsidies and donations to be followed by the Bank. - Establish the functional organization of the Bank and issue the internal rules, as well as the administrative and accounting regulations. - Open and close branches, agencies, offices, and any other kind of representative offices in the country and abroad according to the provisions of Art.
 8° of the Charter.
-Settle correspondent offices and appoint correspondents. - Issue statutes, rules and working and operating conditions of branches abroad, and the salary policy of their Argentine or foreign personnel, for which the legislation, the banking characteristics and the customs and practice of each country shall be taken into consideration. - Establish the plan of acquisition and sale, under any system of ownership of the premises necessary for real estate transactions or for the management of the Bank, as well as for their building or repair, assigning them fully or partially to its usage and selling the unused portion.

-- Establish the system of acquisition, repair, conservation and sale of those properties guaranteeing the Bank credits. - Establish for each fiscal year the amortization, write-offs, provisions, and allowances and fix the amounts to be assigned in order to increase the capital, and for such other purposes as set forth under Art.
-5° of the Charter. - Approve the annual balance sheet of the Bank, profit and loss account and the annual report, that shall be submitted to the National Executive Branch and published. - Appoint the General Manager, the Deputy General Managers of the Bank, proposed by the President. - Discharge from services or exonerate officers and employees of the Bank.
-Issue the statute of the Bank staff, ruling their admission, permanence, salary, promotion, social and welfare service, training, disciplinary system, leave, incompatibilities and removal. - Appoint the Directors, Statutory Auditors, Trustees or Auditors in the companies or syndicates it takes part in.
+It shall settle correspondent offices and appoint correspondents. - Issue statutes, rules and working and operating conditions of branches abroad, and the salary policy of their Argentine or foreign personnel, for which the legislation, the banking characteristics and the custom and practice of each country shall be taken into consideration. - Establish the plan of acquisition and sale, under any system of ownership, of the premises necessary for real estate transactions or for the management of the Bank, as well as for their building or repair, assigning them fully or partially to its usage and disposing of the unused portion. - Establish the system of acquisition, repair, upkeep and sale of any property guaranteeing the Bank's credits. - Establish for each fiscal year the amortization, write-offs, provisions, and allowances and fix the amounts to be assigned in order to increase the capital, and for such other purposes as set forth under Art.
+5° of the Charter. - Approve the annual balance sheet of the Bank, profit and loss account and the annual report, all of which shall be submitted to the National Executive Branch for acknowledgment and publishing. - Appoint the General Manager and the Deputy General Managers of the Bank, proposed by the President. - Discharge from services or exonerate officers and employees of the Bank.
+It shall issue the statute of the Bank staff, ruling their admission, permanence, salary, promotion, social and welfare services, training, disciplinary system, leave, incompatibilities and removal. - Appoint the Directors, Statutory Auditors, Trustees or Auditors in the companies or syndicates it takes part in. - Evaluate annually whether the Corporate Governance Code in force is suitable for its profile, complexity and importance, recording such evaluation in minutes.